jonstoler/LiveVars/README.md

 Static variables are placed in objects with a name other than the current World, corresponding to the class name that holds the static variables.
 These are not instance variables, but they can still be modified in real-time.

 > ### A Note on Packages
 > If a Class or World is inside a package, you cannot refer to it directly by name without the corresponding package information.
-Packages are defined via double colon ("::") in your toml Object name.
+Packages are referred to with a double colon syntax.
+(This is automatically converted to an ActionScript-friendly syntax.)
+For instance, `com::example::Class`.

 ## Example